khadelk/discretemathtoolkit/README.md

-Code for discrete mathematical notation, algorithms, functions, etc.
+Python code for discrete mathematical functions and algorithms